Skip to main content

 house for rent sign

-The statewide rent cap increases at the lower of:
+The law limits annual rent increases to the lower of:

 • 5% plus the local inflation rate (CPI)

-In most cases, this results in a maximum annual rent increase between 7%–10%, depending on inflation.
+In most years, this results in a maximum allowable increase between 7% and 10%, depending on inflation.
+Landlords may issue only one rent increase every 12 months for covered units.

 Mandatory Landlord Disclosures